About Para Biathlon

 Para biathletes do not carry their rifles during the skiing stage but receive them in the biathlon range.
 Athletes with a physical impairment use personal rifles that are brought to the shooting mat by coaches when the athlete arrives at the range.
 Athletes with vision impairment use standardised rifles that remain at the shooting mat and are the same for all athletes.
 Athletes shoot in the prone position; however, some sit skiers may shoot in the sitting position if they are unable to shoot prone due to their impairment.

-Para Biathlon is managed jointly by the International Ski and Snowboard Federation (FIS) and the International Biathlon Union (IBU) through a joint Steering Committee following the transfer of governance of Para Snow Sports from the International Paralympic Committee (IPC) in July 2022.
+Para Biathlon was managed jointly by the International Ski and Snowboard Federation (FIS) and the International Biathlon Union (IBU) through a joint Steering Committee following the transfer of governance of Para Snow Sports from the International Paralympic Committee (IPC) in July 2022.

 Para Biathlon Working Group